 Breastfeeding takes time, practice, and lots of patience.
 Thankfully, there are several resources available for moms today to help guide you through any breastfeeding obstacle you come across.
-There are also some wonderful breastfeeding accessories that help to make breastfeeding easier on mom and baby.
-Sometimes having a few gadgets and time-saving essentials can make all the difference for an over tired mom.
+There are also some wonderful breastfeeding accessories that help to make breastfeeding easier for mom and baby.
+Sometimes having a few gadgets and time-saving essentials can make all the difference for an overtired mom.

 After breastfeeding my son for fifteen months I have used several breastfeeding accessories that are on the market.
 Some of them have absolutely saved my life but others have not been worth the money.